-7. The PCF determines if existing PDU Sessions are potentially impacted by the AF request.
+7. (in the case of Ntsctsf_TimeSynchronization_CapsSubscribe): The PCF determines if existing PDU Sessions are potentially impacted by the AF request.
 For each of these PDU Sessions, the PCF invokes Npcf_PolicyAuthorization_Notify request to the TSCTSF Notification Target Address as included in the Time-Sync data in the UDR.

 In order to ensure that the same TSCTSF instance is selected by the NEF (or AF) and the PCF, the PCF subscribes to notification of Time-Sync data change with the UDR as described in clause 4.16.5.1.

-8. The TSCTSF interacts with the PCF by triggering a Npcf_PolicyAuthorization_Create request message as in step 4 in Figure 4.3.6.4-1.
+8. (in the case of Ntsctsf_TimeSynchronization_CapsSubscribe): The TSCTSF interacts with the PCF by triggering a Npcf_PolicyAuthorization_Create request message as in step 4 in Figure 4.3.6.4-1.

+(in the case of Ntsctsf_TimeSynchronization_CapsUnsubscribe): The TSCTSF uses the Subscription Correlation ID to determine the AF sessions and interacts with the PCF(s) by triggering a Npcf_PolicyAuthorization_Delete request message as in step 4 in figure 4.3.6.4-1.
+The rest of the steps are skipped.